AmmarCantCode/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)*** __Fill answer here__.

+no,the data doesn't persist when that container no longer exists

 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** __Fill answer here__.

+yes

 ## Running your own container with persistent storage